sabergerson/droids/README.md

 # droids
-Software for functioning imperial droids
+Software to build imperial droids

 Each class with a body part name has attributes and methods for that body part.<br />
 All SentryX Factory classes extend Droid Factory class and build droids.<br />